NK-infinite/NK-infinite/README.md

  About Me:

   - 🌐 I’m currently studying B.Sc IT at Sarvajanik University.
-  - 💻 I specialize in Flutter Development and have larnig in backend development.
+  - 💻 I specialize in Flutter Development
   - 📚 I have been working with Flutter for over one year, continuously updating my skills in this area.

  Skills:
   - Flutter Development (Mobile and Web)
-  - Backend Development (Using technologies like Firebase, Postman etc.)
+  - Rest Api

  Contact Me: